-We should know that the compiler will be able to recognize what is the specific type, only if this type is involved in the parameter’s list.
-The compiler cannot recognize what is the specific type of a generic method only by the type its return value or if it does not have parameters.
-In both cases, this specific type will have to be given explicitly.
+The compiler will recognize what is the specific type, however, only if this type is part of the parameter’s list.
+The compiler cannot recognize the specific type of a generic method only by the type of its return value, when the method has no parameters.
+In that case, the specific type must be provided explicitly.
 In our example, it will be similar to the original method call, or by adding <int> or <string>.

-It should be noticed that static methods can also be typified, unlike the properties and constructors of the class.
+Static methods can also be made generic, unlike properties and constructors of the class.